Issue with Receiving Relieving Letter and Documents

 Please advise.

-I have been working in a company for around 2 years.
+I have been working in a company for around two years.
 I was tormented by my senior, and I escalated the issue to management, but they did nothing.
-Finally, I resigned citing personal reasons, and I asked them to release me immediately with a buyout option, which they accepted.
+Finally, I resigned citing personal reasons and asked them to release me immediately with a buyout option, which they accepted.
 The following week, I received a new job offer, which I accepted.

 The previous company's HR department states: "You cited personal reasons for leaving and joined a new company.
 You signed a contract to serve a 2-month notice period.
 If you want your documents, return and complete the notice period."